telerik/fiddler-everywhere-docs/capture-traffic/capture-from-ios.md

 ## Bypass the Apple Endpoints

 Some Apple services like the Apple Application store and iTunes use certificate pinning as an additional layer of security.
 That means these services won't trust third-party certificates like the one Fiddler Everywhere installs and operates as a MITM proxy.
-The above causes several significant effects:
+The above causes significant effects:

 - The TLS handshake fails, resulting in no HTTPS traffic being captured from these services.